ParkerMedlin/LotNumGenerator-Macros/Update_Notes.md

 # Update Notes

+### 12-14-2021
+ - Updated the name of the blendData and bom.master tables to match convention (tableName_TABLE)
+ - Tried to add a function (cell formula) that would return the exact StartTime value of the run at which we will run short.
+Right now it is returning zero, and it is doing so very quickly.
+Will return to this in the morning.

 ### 12-1-2021
  - JRD pointed out a pitfall that I was running into with the empty row cleanup loop on startron report macro; resolved and pushed
      - rows would eventually be skipped because I was using the loop incrementor to store what row i was on, and number of the row I was on would change every time i deleted a row. once I added a separate `Integer` to track the row count, everything worked as intended.